articles hero image

 • Any allegations of abuse

-When it comes to modifying a child custody arrangement in Alabama, there are several essential factors that a parent must consider to increase their chances of winning their case.
+When it comes to modifying a child custody arrangement in Alabama, there are several essential factors that a parent must consider to increase their chances of success in their case.
 Here are some critical steps to take:

 1. Document any changes in circumstances: There must be a substantial change in circumstances since the last order was issued to modify a custody arrangement.
 These changes can include a parent's relocation, a change in a child's school, or a change in a parent's work schedule.
 It is important to document these changes and gather evidence to support them.